Arcadist/ArcadeXXL-Marquee/README.md

 - Save Gimpproject in `resources/`

 ## How to create an animated GIF from multiple images
+If you have a bunch of individal images you'd like to put together as an animated gif you can use ImageMagicks convert utility:
 ```
 $ convert -delay 20 -loop 0 *png animated.gif
 ```